-Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here of the EIB network.
+Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 Snerdley, you're into music and rap.

-Have you heard this new Jay-Z tune that's on his Magna Carta C D or album, whatever that was just well, it was just made available to uh Samsung phones.
+Have you heard this new Jay-Z tune that's on his Magna Carta CD or album, whatever, that was just, well, it was just made available to Samsung phones.

 A little low information reach out here.

-Jay-Z, the well-known performing artist and entrepreneur, uh up and coming sports agent, which is you NFL fans and NBA, whatever, you t you haven't seen anything yet until Jay-Z gets some clients and it's happening, but that's another subject.
+Jay-Z, the well-known performing artist and entrepreneur, up-and-coming sports agent, which is you, you NFL fans and NBA, whatever, you haven't seen anything yet until Jay-Z gets some clients and it's happening.

 Samsung, of course, manufactures plastic cell phones.